Sayman7/Sayman7/README.md

-# **🌟 Sayman Lal - A CodeChemist**
+# **🌟 Sayman Lal - CodeChemist**
 **Developer | Author | Entrepreneur**

 Welcome to my digital forge where I transmute ideas into reality through code, creativity, and cutting-edge technology.
-Founder of [AIAlchemist](https://github.com/AIAlchemist), crafting intelligent solutions at the intersection of AI and web development.
+Founder of [AIALCHEMIST](https://github.com/aialchemist-org), crafting intelligent solutions at the intersection of AI and web development.

 ```mermaid
 graph LR